camelop/rust-mtls-example/readme.md

 4. (While the server is running) start another prompt and run `cargo run -- client` (note the white space).
 5. If you see `"Hello, mTLS World!"`, your configuration is probably correct.
 Congratulations!

+To run the example with `rustls-tls` instead of `native-tls`, replace the command in step 2/3 above with:
+- `cargo run --no-default-features --features rustls-tls -- server`
+- `cargo run --no-default-features --features rustls-tls -- client`

 Requirements:

 - Rust & Cargo